 There was an increase in the number of CMV-related crashes.
-However, this could be due to the change in the data structure of MPD's crash database that fails to segregate CMV-related crashes from crashes by commercially used vehicles (i.e. Metro Bus, Taxi cabs)
+However, this could be due to the change in the data structure of MPD's crash database that fails to segregate CMV-related crashes from crashes involving other vehicles that are commercially used (i.e. Metro Bus, Taxi cabs) but not considered CMVs.